National Take Back Day: Getting unused prescription drugs out of people’s houses.

 The most common drugs collected by the police department were over the counter drugs, like Tylenol and Sudafed.

-On National Take Back Day all drug are accepted expected liquids and syringes.
+On National Take Back Day all drugs are accepted except liquids and syringes.

 The National Take Back Day website states that: 937,443 lbs.
 (468.72 tons) were collected last October.